• About Us

 If you didn’t know already, the SIM Registration Act came into effect on December 2022.
 The law aims to reduce, if not eliminate, all forms of crimes and fraudulent activities that are committed through the use of Subscriber Identity Module (SIM) cards.
 The SIM Registration Act also makes it easier for authorities to monitor and track down fugitives from the law.
 Although the new law definitely has noble objectives, some are worried about its implications on privacy and human rights.
 But that’s a story for another day.

-The law provides a 180-day period for the initial registration of existing SIM cards, so you have until April 26, 2023 to register your DITO SIM to avoid permanent deactivation.
+The law provides a 180-day period for the initial registration of existing SIM cards, so you have until April 26, 2023 (extended to July 25, 2023) to register your DITO SIM to avoid permanent deactivation.
 You still have plenty of time to register your SIM card, but it’s better to do it now when the idea is still fresh in your mind.
 Many of us have the tendency to procrastinate and put things off, only to realize that the deadline is near or has already passed.
-So don’t waste any time and register your DITO SIM today!
+So don’t waste any time and register your SIM today!

 DITO SIM Online Registration Step-by-Step Guide